CPWu/terraform_azure_compute/README.md

 # Terraform Azure Compute Module

-This repo will use Terraform/Azure/Github Actions to provision a basic compute using CI/CD with X amount of VM's
+This repo will use Terraform/Azure/Github Actions to provision three basic compute instances.

 ## Tech Stack